-One of the most important scales in modern music, the Mixolydian Scale is used by rock, blues, jazz, funk, soul, R&B, pop, and country guitarists in their riffs and solos.
+One of the most important scales in modern music, Mixolydian is used by rock, blues, jazz, funk, soul, R&B, pop, and country guitarists in their riffs and solos.

-The fifth mode of the major scale, the Mixolydian scale is used to solo over dominant family chords such as the I7, IV7 and V7 chords of a blues progression.
+The fifth mode of the major scale, Mixolydian is used to solo over dominant family chords such as the I7, IV7 and V7 chords of a blues progression.

-In this lesson, you’ll learn how to build Mixolydian, how to use it in your solos, and study fingerings, patterns and Mixolydian licks in the style of Joe Pass and others.
+In this lesson, you learn how to build Mixolydian, how to use it in your solos, and study fingerings, patterns and Mixolydian licks in the style of Joe Pass and others.

-The Mixolydian scale is the 5th mode of the major scale and is used to solo over dominant 7th and related chords on guitar.
+Mixolydian is the 5th mode of the major scale and is used to solo over dominant 7th and related chords on guitar.

 It also has no sharps or flats when played from the root G, as this is the same as playing the C major scale from G to G.

 This means that if you play G Mixolydian on the piano, you play the white keys, no black keys, on the keyboard.

 These seven notes can be written a number of ways such as intervals:

 Or you can think of them as specific intervals such as: